 Make an agreement with your kiddos before Halloween that they can go trick-or-treating if they give you their candy afterwards.
-In exchange, here’s what they’ll get!
+In exchange, here’s what they’ll get:

 Teal Pumpkins to the Rescue

 This project is aimed at raising awareness of food allergies and promoting the “inclusion of all trick-or-treaters throughout the Halloween season.”
-Participating houses pledge to have non-food treats available for trick-or-treaters, so food allergy kids can still participate in the trick-or-treat tradition.
-Last year we painted a pumpkin teal and passed out glow sticks and mini Halloween bubbles to the little monsters and princesses—they were a hit all around!
+Participating houses pledge to have non-food treats available for trick-or-treaters so that food allergy kids can still participate in the trick-or-treat tradition.
+Last year I painted a pumpkin teal and passed out glow sticks and mini Halloween bubbles to the little monsters and princesses—they were a hit all around!

 You can join the movement by putting a teal pumpkin outside of your front door and pledging to provide non-food treats for trick-or-treaters.
-You can also raise awareness by giving a paper teal pumpkin to every house that you trick-or-treat at, advocating for your child and all others who don’t have someone advocating for food allergies.
+You can also raise awareness by giving a paper teal pumpkin to every house that you trick-or-treat at, advocating for your child and all others who don’t have someone standing up for food allergies.